CDUT-LearingDeposition/CDUT-LearingDeposition.github.io/page/4team.md

 ​	Exercise and be myself!

 ​	Majoring in statistics in Harbin University of Commerce, she won university scholarships for many times.
-She is proficient in Office and have good English reading and writing skills.
+She is proficient in R, SPSS and have good English reading and writing skills.

 **侯立：**